Usage

 Download the client, then on the machine you want to reach:

-sudo sshforward.net install
+sudo sshforward.net activate-service

 Your machine gets a name like myserver.alice and stays online automatically — even after reboots.